Armenian–Jewish relations: History

 The first contacts between the Armenians and the Jews date back to the antiquity.
 Tigranes the Great, under whom Armenia reached its greatest extent, settled thousands of Jews into Armenia in 1st century BC.
 Today, there is only a small, mostly Russified Jewish community of 800 in Armenia still remaining.

 Armenians have had a presence in Israel for centuries.
 The Armenian Patriarchate of Jerusalem was founded in 638.
 It is located in the Armenian Quarter, the smallest of the four quarters of the Old City of Jerusalem.
 According to a 2006 study, 790 Armenians live in the Old City alone.

 One of the earliest mentions of the Armenians and the Jews is in the 1723 book Travels Through Europe, Asia, and Into Parts of Africa by French traveler Aubry de La Motraye, where the author writes that the Armenians and Jews are "reckon'd more honest" compared to the Greeks in the Ottoman Empire.

 Israel supported Azerbaijan in the first Nagorno-Karabakh War against Armenia in the early 1990s.
 According to the Journal of Turkish Weekly, "Turkey's and Israel's good relations with Georgia and Azerbaijan cause conspiracy theories in Yerevan, and the radical Armenians argue that the Jews play the main role in this 'anti-Armenian great strategy'."
+Israel has also provided considerable support in weapons and ammunitions to Azerbaijan during the second Nagrono-Karabakh War, reportedly this is done in exchange for Azerbaijani energy and access to Iran.
+Israel's arms sales to Azerbaijan has been criticised both in Armenia and Israel and has strained the relations between the 2 countries.

 In 2004, a private TV company named ALM owned by Tigran Karapetyan has "used the platform to air views that portrayed Jews as an unsavory race bent on dominating Armenia and the wider world."
 In 2005, Armen Avetisyan, the leader of a small radical nationalist party, Armenian Aryan Union, was arrested on charges of inciting ethnic hatred.
 The Holocaust memorial in a Yerevan park was vandalized in 2004.

 Nourhan Manougian, the Armenian Patriarch of Jerusalem, stated that Armenians are treated as "third-class citizens".
+An increasing number of hateful incidents towards the Armenian patriarchate, its priests and Armenian businesses occurred in 2023, while a general rise in the number of attacks on Christians in Jerusalem by Jews was observed.
+The Armenian Patriarchate of Jerusalem and the Greek Orthodox Church condemned an attack at a holy site in the Armenian-Greek church of St. Mary, deploring inadequate action from law-enforcement and lack of condemnation that has led to further increase of attacks.